beenotung/html-parser.ts/README.md

 I found many complicated libraries that don't work for me.

-And I found some simple libraries that is too low level, requiring me to handle open and close of element, are you kidding me?
+And I found some simple libraries that is too low level, requiring user to handle open and close of element.
-That looks like tokenizer (higher level though) than a parser.
+(That looks like tokenizer (higher level though) than a parser.)

 ## Core Progress